MileHacker Logo

 • Eat Local: Dine at local places, cafes, and street food vendors over international chains.

-• Stay Local: Opt for locally-owned guesthouses, B&Bs, or independent hotels not large international chains.
+• Stay Local: Opt for locally-owned guesthouses, B&Bs, or hotels that are not part of a chain instead of big international chains.

 Avoiding Harmful Practices